alineberry/alineberry.github.io/_posts/2019-05-28-vae-theory.md

 The practical items we would like to extract from this model are the ability to map data into latent space using $$q_{\phi}(z \lvert x)$$ for exploration and/or dimensionality reduction, and the ability to synthesize new data by sampling from the latent space according to $$p_{\theta}(z)$$ and then generating new data from $$p_{\theta}(x \lvert z)$$.

 Now, let’s begin unpacking the objective function by defining the prior on $$z$$.
-The VAE sets this prior to a factorized unit Gaussian: $$p_{\theta}(z) = \mathcal{N}(0, I)$$.
+The VAE sets this prior to a diagonal unit Gaussian: $$p_{\theta}(z) = \mathcal{N}(0, I)$$.
 It can be shown that a simple Gaussian such as this can be mapped into very complicated distributions as long as the mapping function is sufficiently complex (e.g. a neural network)<sup>2</sup>.
 This choice also simplifies the optimization problem as we will see shortly.

 Next, let’s discuss the first term in the objective.